DappFactory/CryptoTrivia/src/README.md

 stamp
 Base HD Path:  m/44'/60'/0'/0/{account_index}
 ```
-3. Next deploy our Contract to the block chain by running `./run.sh`.
+4. Next deploy our Contract to the block chain by running `./run.sh`.
-4. Install the node dependencies `npm install`.
-4. Finally we can run our client `npm run start`.
+5. Finally we can run our client `npm run start`.

 ## Configuring Metamask
 1. Open up the Metamask chrome extension.